Uniform Null Controllability for a Degenerating Reaction-Diffusion System Approximating a Simplified Cardiac Model

 \section{Null controllability for the linearized system}

-This section is intended to prove the null controllability of linearized equation (\ref{Srelaxed-orig-1}).
-It will be done by showing observability inequality (\ref{observability-inequality}) for the adjoint system (\ref{generaladjoint-1}) and solving a minimization problem.
-The arguments used here are classical in control theory for linear PDE's, so that we just give a sketch of the proof.
+This section is devoted to proving the null controllability of linearized equation (\ref{Srelaxed-orig-1}).
+It will be done by showing the observability inequality (\ref{observability-inequality}) for the adjoint system (\ref{generaladjoint-1}), and solving a minimization problem.
+The arguments used here are classical in control theory for linear PDE's.
+Hence, we just give a sketch of the proof.